 All students must demonstrate competence in at least two languages relevant to their research.
 Students whose primary language is English must demonstrate competency in Spanish, Korean, French, or German.
 Students with other primary languages may count their primary language to fulfill this requirement, without examination.
 Students must also demonstrate competency in either an additional research language or an empirical research method appropriate to their proposed dissertation topic.
 This language or empirical research method is chosen in consultation with the student's academic advisor.
-At least one of these requirements must be met before a student enrolls for the final 24 hours of course work.
-The second requirement must be completed before making application for qualifying examinations.
+The language requirements must be met before making application for qualifying examinations.
 Except as noted above, the research languages and methods requirements are met by examination or by taking an approved course.
 Courses taken to meet the research language or empirical research method requirements cannot be counted toward the academic units required for the degree program.
 Because it is a survey course, IS4022, Research Methods in Practical Theology, cannot be used to meet the requirement of a course in an empirical research method.